Sparta: Political, social, and economic equality

-Another practice that was mentioned by many visitors to Sparta was the practice of “wife-sharing”.
+Another practice that was mentioned by many visitors to Sparta was the practice of "wife-sharing".
 In accordance with the Spartan belief that breeding should be between the most physically fit parents, many older men allowed younger, more fit men, to impregnate their wives.
 Other unmarried or childless men might even request another man's wife to bear his children if she had previously been a strong child bearer.
 For this reason many considered Spartan women polygamous or polyandrous.
 This practice was encouraged in order that women bear as many strong-bodied children as they could.
 The Spartan population was hard to maintain due to the constant absence and loss of the men in battle and the intense physical inspection of newborns.

 Spartan women were also literate and numerate, a rarity in the ancient world.
 Furthermore, as a result of their education and the fact that they moved freely in society engaging with their fellow (male) citizens, they were notorious for speaking their minds even in public.
 Plato, in the middle of the fourth century, described women's curriculum in Sparta as consisting of gymnastics and mousike (music and arts).
-Plato goes on to praise Spartan women's ability when it came to philosophical discussion.
+Plato praised Spartan women's ability when it came to philosophical discussion.

 Most importantly, Spartan women had economic power because they controlled their own properties, and those of their husbands.
 It is estimated that in later Classical Sparta, when the male population was in serious decline, women were the sole owners of at least 35% of all land and property in Sparta.
 The laws regarding a divorce were the same for both men and women.
 Unlike women in Athens, if a Spartan woman became the heiress of her father because she had no living brothers to inherit (an epikleros), the woman was not required to divorce her current spouse in order to marry her nearest paternal relative.